chris-1187/scalability-demo/README.md

 Prototyping Assignment of the 3S Scalability Engineering module (Group 9).

 This is a distributed message broker.
-It manages multiple named queues (FIFO) and allows enqueue and dequeue messages with at-least-once processing through client commits.
+It manages multiple named queues (FIFO) and allows to enqueue and dequeue messages with at-least-once processing through client commits.
-It's able to scale to scale to a very large number of queues, provides high availability and message durability and tolerates single node failures.
+It's able to scale to a huge number of queues, provides high availability and message durability and tolerates single node failures.

 ### Setup